markoarthofer22/cheatsheets/javascript.md

 const add = (a, b) => a + b;
 ```

 If the arrow function is implemented with “concise body” (without {}), it does not need an explicit return statement.
-Note the omitted { } after the => (implicite return).
+Note the omitted { } after the => (implicit return).

 Now the biggest difference from classical functions is in `this`.